omkarmoghe/lab_coat/README.md

 end
 ```

 You might also have a common way to enable experiments such as a feature flag system and/or common guards you want to enforce application wide.
+These might come from a mix of services and the `Experiment`'s state.

 ```ruby
 # application_experiment.rb